gammaspire/f2p_starhunter_bot/README.md

 * $poof f2p_world
     * will output the poof time from dust.wiki for the inputted f2p world as well as the current wave time, for ease of comparison.

+* $hold f2p_world star_tier
+    * will output the suggested call time from dust.wiki of a held star given the world it spawned into and its tier. additionally, there will be a more explicit message stating whether or not the star is callable.

 ## Miscellaneous Commands List

 * $add encouraging_message